-- A. The Class B Stockholders are entitled to vote on the following proposals: - (1) The election of E. Behrens, T.M.
+- The Class B Stockholders are entitled to vote on the following proposals: - (1) The election of E. Behrens, T.M.
 Dwyer, W. Ehrhardt, P.M.
 Friedman, T.A.
 Glasser, A.G.
 Lowenthal, R.S.
 Lowenthal, A.W.
 Oughtred and R.L.
-Roth as directors; - (2) The ratification of the appointment of Deloitte & Touche LLP as our auditors for 2019 and the authorization of the Audit Committee to fix the auditors' remuneration; and - (3) Any other business as may be proper to transact at the Meeting.
+Roth as directors; - (2) The ratification of the appointment of Deloitte & Touche LLP as our auditors for 2020 and the authorization of the Audit Committee to fix the auditors' remuneration; - (3) The approval, in an advisory (non-binding) vote, of the Company's executive compensation; - (4) The approval, in an advisory (non-binding) vote, that a stockholder vote to approve the Company's executive compensation (Matter 3 above) should occur every 1, 2 or 3 years; - (5) The authorization of the issue of up to 1,250,000 shares of Class A Stock to the Oppenheimer Holdings Inc. 2014 Incentive Plan; and - (6) Any other business as may be proper to transact at the Meeting.